How to apply for LL.M. study at the University of Georgia School of Law

 Key LL.M. application deadlines are as follows:

-August 1 Georgia Law’s LL.M. application available at LSAC
+August 1 University of Georgia School of Law LL.M. application available at LSAC

 December 1 First application deadline for priority scholarship consideration